When I was first researching North Berwick as a place to live, I kept seeing references to the North Berwick Law.

 In 2008, a fibreglass replica, weighing 560kg, was installed with the help of a helicopter.
 The replacement cost approximately £20,000, funded by a group of local businessmen, with additional funding from East Lothian Council.

-In addition, you will also a see a World war two look out post near the summit.
+In addition, you will also see a Second World War lookout post near the summit.
 The Firth of Forth was a target for German ships and planes during the war because of the industrial sites and the Rosyth naval base beyond Edinburgh.
 The law was obviously a good vantage point for spotting imminent danger.

 The Triangulation pillar and direction plaque